charlielobster/CUDA_NekRS/README.md

     cp CUDA_NekRS_vars.sh $HOME
     cd $HOME
     ip a
-    # open CUDA_NekRS_vars.sh in Text Editor, collect <your nic>, add it to the script, and double-check CUDA Toolkit path
+    # open CUDA_NekRS_vars.sh in Text Editor
+    # collect your nic add it to the script
+    # and double-check CUDA Toolkit Version and path
     . ./CUDA_NekRS_vars.sh

 This printenv command: